 Whether you are a hotelier or a marketer, the increasing demands of modern travelers should be a wake-up call.
 You should know that guests today want relevance everywhere.
 For this reason, you need to orchestrate personalization across all digital channels and customer touchpoints.
 This is by no means an easy task, and it will require harnessing the capability of IT innovators as well as savvy marketing professionals.
-Besides, you will need to implement one of the best marketing software solutions as well as robust restaurant management software.
+Besides, you will need to implement a workflow using top marketing software as well as robust restaurant management software.

 Without booking, the hospitality industry is an incomplete jigsaw.
 Booking plays an important role in helping guests connect with hoteliers and other service providers in the industry.
 The following statistics unearth key booking trends and the changing customer preferences when it comes to booking.

 - Additionally, 70% of global travelers are more likely to book an eco-friendly accommodation, whether they are looking for a sustainable stay or not.
 (Booking.com, 2019)